 Keep your contact information fresh

-Learn how to use the password-protected form at forms.gordonschool.org to provide the school—and other families—with any changes to your contact information during the year.
+Learn how to use the password-protected form at www.gordonschool.org/parentlogin to provide the school—and other families—with any changes to your contact information during the year.

 Read the weekly emails

 Weekly emails provide reminders, announcements, and links to important school forms.
 This is a simple way to stay on top of the day-to-day life at Gordon.
-If you do not begin receiving these in August, use the “Join an email list” link at the bottom of every page of the Gordon website.
+Emails will include invitations to community events like the parent dialogues, Coffees with Claire, and more.

 Learn about the parent organizations